 - Applicants who meet the above criteria and have not previously received grant funds will be given priority

 - Applicants will typically be limited to one Neighbourhood Grant per twelve-month period.

 - Applications will be reviewed by the Neighbourhood Development Coordinators who will vet the applications through applicable City staff, depending on the nature of the grant application.

 - The Neighbourhood Development Coordinators will evaluate the applications based on the program criteria and will forward their recommendations to the Divisional Director of Active Living & Culture for final approval.

 - The decision of the Divisional Director of Active Living & Culture will be final.

 - Applicants will be notified within five weeks of the intake deadline.
 In some cases, an applicant may be required to submit further information before a final decision can be made.

 Neighbourhood groups can submit an application at any time; however, funding is released three times per year.

 - Summer project applications are due on the first Friday in March

-- Fall project applications are due on the first Friday in June
+- Fall project applications are accepted on a rolling intake *NEW*

 - Winter project applications are due on the first Friday in November